geoff-m/worker-pool/README.md

 ## Further reading

-A discussion of some of the task waiting features can be found [on my blog](https://geoff.space/2025/12/notes-on-a-thread-pool/).
+A discussion of the design of the task waiting features can be found [on my blog](https://geoff.space/2025/12/intelligent-waiting-in-a-thread-pool/).